MohammadBnei/ga-exercice/Readme.md

 9. Download the logs from the latest job, and compare the two debug mode.
 What's the major difference ?
 10. Run your workflow with act.
 Don't forget to specify the event type.

+## Runners

+Here, you will have to compose with the runner to achieve the demanded results.

+### Matrix

+1. Create a matrix strategy for a node js app that will install dependancies for node 12, 14, 16
+2. Create a second matrix strategy to test the node app on ubuntu and windows
+3. third